tbs-ualberta/TBS-Image-Processing-and-Control/image_processing/README.md

 The steps in this document were done with the following assumptions:

-- Operating system: Ubuntu 20.04.6 LTS
+- Operating system: Ubuntu 22
-- ROS version: Noetic
+- ROS version: Humble
 - Python version: 3.8.10
-- Camera: Xbox Kinect V2 (Xbox One)
+- Camera: ZED 2i

 # Install LangSAM

 First, the “language segment anything” (LangSAM) package needs to be installed.
-This can be done by following the instructions given here: https://github.com/luca-medeiros/lang-segment-anything.
+This can be done by following the instructions given [here](https://github.com/luca-medeiros/lang-segment-anything).

 **Note:** this project cannot be run in a conda virtual environment; it needs to be run on the main python installation.
 This is because the dependencies of ROS, LangSAM and it’s dependencies have conflicting versions when installed in a conda environment.
 Therefore it is best to just install LangSAM into the main python environment using pip.